 * For questions about Genealogy in general, see Genealogy FAQ and the Genealogy lead page linked to above.
 Exceptionally, because it is the page which newcomers to the site might look at first, the latter includes a large section called ‘What is special about my database?‘.

-* For general questions about the Families Database (such as ‘What limits are there to your Families Database?’), see Families Database FAQ.
+* For general questions about the Families Database (such as ‘What limits are there to your Families Database?’ and ‘How reliable are your data?’), see Families Database FAQ.
 There is some overlap between that page and this one so, if you expect to find information below but do not, that is probably the next page you should try though please don’t forget that the Families Database drop-down menu (above) also has some pages that are there to help you get the most out of the Database.

 * For specific questions about the Families Database, such as identification of the abbreviations used in the database, see below.

 In case you are new to the site, perhaps having come here from the Registration process without reading the notes on its first page, I start with …